alterway/formations/cours/openstack/openstack-deploiement.en.md

 -   Proxy: API server for all the requests
 -   Object server: storage server
 -   Container server: maintains list of objects in containers
--   Account server: maintans list of containers in accounts
+-   Account server: maintains list of containers in accounts
 -   Each object is replicated n times (3 by default)

 ### The ring